sbbjss/currency-converter/README.md

 3. **User Interface**:
    - The designs provided are for desktop devices.
 The mobile designs have been intentionally left out to assess your flexibility with ambiguous designs.
 Your solution should be both mobile and desktop-friendly.
    - You may add additional components to the frontend design to improve the UX at your discretion (for example, toasts, loading animations, etc.)
+   - Consider, in the context of a new codebase, that form elements and API calls that you create may be required in other parts of the application later.

 ### Frontend Dependencies
 Tailwind has been added to the Nuxt configuration if you would like to leverage it.
 You may also use vanilla CSS, SCSS, or another css processor but please refrain from adding any other UI libraries or preconfigured stylesheets.

+You may utilize the `zod` and `vee-validate` libraries for form validation (they have not been added to the bootstrapped project by default)

 ## Project Delivery
 - Create a branch called `submission` on this repository, push your code to the `submission` branch, and when you are ready to submit your final application, create a pull request to `main` from your branch (do not merge)